 Car Note – How much car note is outstanding and at what rate of interest.
 How long does he intend to pay it off for?

-How many family members is he bankrolling?
-Ok let me make this clearer.
-This may not apply to everyone, but if you are marrying an African man/woman, you had better find out quick.
-Usually we are our parents’ social security and pension.
-We also have uncle, aunties, nieces and nephews on our payroll.
-I really cannot get into that right now it is a whole enchilada!
+Is he/she financially responsible for any family members?
+Ok, let me make this clearer.
+This may not apply to everyone, but if you marry anyone of African descent, you’d better ask quickly!
+Usually, we are our parents’ social security, pension, and healthcare plan.
+We also have uncle, aunties, nieces, and nephews on our payroll.
+I really cannot get into that right now.
+It is a whole enchilada!

 You need to discuss and find out if he is open to renegotiating or forgoing some of those commitments.
-You both must take into account, that single life style and married are very different especially in costs terms.
+You both must consider that a single lifestyle and marriage are very different, especially in cost terms.

-Lending Money – A very essential topic to hash or thrash out now before you say I do.
-Your man/woman could be a very generous person, that thinks it is ok to borrow everyone money.
+Lending Money – an essential topic to hash or thrash out now before you say I do.
+Your man/woman could be a very generous person who thinks it’s ok to lend money to everyone.
 Some will even co-sign without discussing with their spouse.
-Lending money and co-signing for friends and families are very sensitive topics, tread very carefully.
+Lending money and co-signing for friends and families are very sensitive topics; tread very carefully.

-Buying or Renting – Your first home is very important, where are you going to live.
+Buying or Renting – Your first home – where are you going to live?
 Do you rent or buy?
 Do we move into your current home or rented accommodation?

-Divorcees and Single Parent Issue – How much is the Alimony, how much is the child maintenance?
-Does he owe any back payment and how will this affect your income too.
+Divorced and Single Parent Issues – How much is the Alimony, how much is the child maintenance?
+Does he/she owe any back payment, and how will this affect the income?
 What kind of agreement do they have in place right now?
-Child visitation rights etc
+Child visitation rights etc.

-Identify the person that is best with money and let them be in charge of paying bills.
+Identify the best person for handling money and let them be in charge of paying bills.
 The other partner must show interest and know how much the monthly expenses are.
 It is not just one person’s job.
 If the other partner does not get involved, you open yourself for abuse to occur.

 Financial Goals.
 What are your financial goals?
 What big project do you have in mind for the future?
-Now that two is becoming one, there has to be some compromise.
-Except you are a millionaire, you cannot have it all.
+Now that two are becoming one, there has to be some compromise.
+Except if you are a millionaire, you cannot have it all.

 Financial secrets – After you have discussed all the questions.
 Ask them if they want to own up to any financial secrets or shame.
 Such as a Foreclosure or Bankruptcy.
-Give them the opportunity to talk freely.
+Allow them to talk freely.

-These are just guidelines to start the discussion, there are many more questions you can think off.
+These are just guidelines to start the discussion.
+There are many more questions you can think of.